Holomorphic functional calculus and vector-valued Littlewood-Paley-Stein theory for semigroups: Examples

+After the submission of this article for publication, a few related works have appeared.
+For instance, A.K.~Lerner, E.~Lorist and S.~Ombrosi \cite{Lerner} found a new proof of Theorem~\ref{fML} (i) by the sparse domination principle, T.P.~Hyt\"onen and S.~Lappas \cite{HL} obtained an estimate close to that appearing in Theorem~\ref{Heat ML} (ii), and G. Hong, Z. Xu and H. Zhang \cite{HXZ} partially resolved Problem 1.8, Problem A.1 and Conjecture A.4.

 \n{\bf Acknowledgements.} I am extremely grateful to Assaf Naor for many inspiring communications as well as for pointing the problems in his paper \cite{NaYo1} joint with Robert Young; the resolution of their problems has forced me to invent new techniques, thereby has lead to Theorem~\ref{fML}, Corollary~\ref{NY} and a significant improvement on the orders of the constants in a preliminary version of Theorem~\ref{Poisson ML} and Theorem~\ref{Heat ML}; our communications have also been a special impulse to the work \cite{LP-Optimality} on the optimal orders of the best constants in the classical Littlewood-Paley inequalities (Assaf also asked himself these questions on the classical case in his own research).
+I also wish to thank Alexandros Eskenazis, Zhendong Xu and Hao Zhang for useful discussions and careful readings of various versions of the article.
+I learnt the existence of \cite{Weis01, KU} after the submission of this article for publication, and I thank Emiel Lorist for pointing out these references to me.
+Finally, I want to thank the three anonymous referees for their numerous helpful comments and suggestions; one of them has pointed out to me the references \cite{Lis, Kriegler} that have lead to an improvement on the estimate of the constant $\mathsf{L}^{T}_{\cc,p}$ in Corollary~\ref{scalar heat LPS}.

-I also wish to thank Alexandros Eskenazis for useful discussions and a careful reading of a preliminary version of the article.
-This work is partially supported by the French ANR project (No. ANR-19-CE40-0002).
+This work is partially supported by the French ANR project (No. ANR-19-CE40-0002) and the Natural Science Foundation of China (No.12031004).